‘Body of work.’ Whenever I heard that term, I wanted to hide.

 Body of work simplified

-If you Google ‘Body of work in art’ you’ll come up with quite of an array of parameters that artists and galleries use to define this elusive concept, as well as the ideal number of works needed to make up said body!
+Google ‘Body of work in art’ and you’ll come up with a vast array of parameters to define this elusive concept.
+As well as the ideal number of works needed to make up said body!

-But to simplify it to its basics, a body of work is a cohesive series of pieces of art that share consistent elements.
+But to simplify it to its basics, the meaning of a body of work is a cohesive series of pieces of art that share consistent elements.

-As I’ve mentioned before, getting to grips with this idea has had the counter-intuitive effect of stopping me getting bored with my work.
+As I’ve mentioned before, getting to grips with this idea had a counter-intuitive effect.
+It stopped me getting bored with my work!

-And, as I also mentioned, it was the simple resume of the elements used by Jason Horejs of Red Dot Blog to choose artists for his gallery, that finally helped me understand what a body of work really meant.
+And, as I also mentioned, it was Jason Horejs of Red Dot Blog who solved the mystery for me.
+He uses a simple resume of elements to choose artists for his gallery.
+It was this that finally helped me understand what a body of work really means.

 Here’s Jason’s list again:

 An artist’s body of work must consistently keep at least four of these the same.

 How I developed my current body of work